 To be considered for this graduate assistantship candidates must apply and be admitted to the Graduate School.
 Preference is given to candidates admitted to the Higher Education Administration or the Counselor Education – College Counseling graduate degree programs.
 As key leaders within our department, we seek candidates who adapt to a changing decentralized environment, apply their skills and knowledge to a diverse residence hall environment and develop effective working relationships.

-- Submit a completed application packet to both the Graduate School and to either of our preferred academic departments below by the published deadline:
+- Submit an application to the NC State Graduate School and either of our preferred academic departments below by the published deadline:

 - Higher Education Administration - December 1